skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

 Let's discuss advantages and disadvantages of the two approaches:

 - Inheritance is a bit easier to understand, and requires less code to implement.
 Composition on the other hand requires more work, via delegation for example.
 - Inheritance fixes the implementation of Grade at compile-time.
-If we wanted to instead use a subclass of the `Grade` class, we cannot do that.
-On the other hand with composition, the field `grade` can be long to any subclass of `Grade`. *Composition allows the determination of which specific class is used to happen at runtime, and to even change in the lifetime of an application.*
+If we wanted to instead use a subclass of the `Grade` class (maybe some specialized "pass/fail grade subclass", we cannot do that.
+On the other hand with composition, the field `grade` can belong to any subclass of `Grade`. *Composition allows the specific class that is used to be determined at runtime, and to even change in the lifetime of an application.*

 Essentially, *inheritance is a static compile-time source-code dependency, while composition is a dynamic run-time dependency*.